michellepellon/claude-workbench/README.md

 Skills activate automatically based on context.
 You can also invoke them explicitly:

 ```
-I need help with a FastAPI endpoint (activates python-development)
+I need help with a FastAPI endpoint (activates workbench:python-development)
-Review this shell script (activates shell-scripting)
+Review this shell script (activates workbench:shell-scripting)
 ```

 Or reference them directly:

 ```
-Using the sql-optimization skill, analyze this query...
+Using the workbench:sql-optimization skill, analyze this query...
 ```

 ## Project Structure